-Also Chairman of the West Berkshire Heritage Forum.
-In 2014 he married his Mayoress, Cllr Catherine Kent.
-1
+2011 Chairman of the West Berkshire Heritage Forum, which introduced in 2012 the local listing of West Berkshire heritage assets.
+In 2014 he married his Mayoress, Catherine Kent (Town Councillor 2011-15).
+Compiler of this survey from multiple sources.

 Jo Day.
 Liberal Democrat.
 Formerly Joan Ferris, she was born and grew up in Newbury.
 After studying and teaching maths in Kent for 20 years she returned to Newbury with her husband and two children in 1991.
 Jo continued teaching in Whitchurch, Hants until her retirement in 2011.
 Elected to the Town Council in 2007, she served as governor of the Winchcombe School and as a trustee of Citizens Advice West Berkshire.
-Jo is a member of Newbury Baptist Church.2
+A member of Newbury Baptist Church.1